BogdanStanciu/adidas-challenge/README.md

 ## Test

-From the root project, run `jest`, this will perform unit test.
+From the root project, move to subscription folder and run `jest`, this will perform unit test.

 ## Swagger